-"In 2025, Kingston will be a City of Neighborhoods - vibrant neighborhoods diverse in land use and diverse in population.
-Development will be focused around four cores incorporating and reflecting the historic and architectural heritage of the City at the Stockade District; at the Rondout; at a future Hudson Landing Core; and at a new core in Midtown centered at the existing Ulster Performing Arts These cores will be comprised of Center. mixed-use centers with multifamily residential incorporated with ground floor retail; pedestrian and bicycle friendly streets; active use of sidewalks; traditional architecture and historic identity.
-These nodes will be connected not only by а network of streets supporting slow-speed/high-capacity vehicular travel, but by a network of on-road and off-road bicycle paths, and by public transit ranging from shuttle bus to Extending outward from the cores, trolley. lower densities of mostly well-maintained and predominantly owner-occupied two-family and single-family residential neighborhoods will dominate, with occasional neighborhood corner stores and well-designed townhouses and multifamily residential interspersed.
-Remote or environmentally-sensitive areas will remain as open space, agriculture, forestry or used for low-density clustered, very residential.
-Employment opportunities will be diverse from County government, historic tourism and specialty retail in Uptown; to arts and new media in Midtown; to cultural, water-related, restaurant and entertainment uses in the Rondout: and to clean, green industry along existing active rail lines and within the Kingston Business Park."
+2025, Kingston will be a City of Neighborhoods - vibrant neighborhoods diverse in land use and diverse in population.
+Development will be focused around four cores at the Stockade District; at the Rondout; at a future Hudson Landing Core; and at a new core in Midtown centered at the existing Ulster Performing Arts Center.
+These cores will be comprised of mixed-use centers with multifamily residential incorporated with ground floor retail; pedestrian and bicycle friendly streets; active use of sidewalks; traditional architecture and historic identity.
+These nodes will be connected not only network streets bv а of supporting slow-speed/high-capacity vehicular travel, but by a network of on-road and off-road bicycle paths, and by public transit ranging from shuttle bus to Extending outward from the cores, lower densities of mostly well-maintained and predominantly owner-occupied two-family and single-family residential neighborhoods dominate, with occasional neighborhood corner stores and well-designed townhouses multifamily residential interspersed. or environmentally-sensitive areas will remain as open space, agriculture, forestry or used for clustered, verv low-density residential.
+Employment opportunities will be diverse from County government, historic tourism and specialty retail in Uptown; to arts and new media in Midtown; to cultural, water-related, restaurant and entertainment uses in the Rondout; and to clean, green industry along existing active rail lines and within the Kingston Business Park."